North Korea fires missile on New Year's Day | Law-Order

 North Korea fires missile on New Year's Day

-North Korea fired a ballistic missile over the sea to the east of the Korean Peninsula in the early hours of Sunday, the South Korean military said.
-The move comes not even 24 hours after North Korea launched three ballistic missiles on Saturday.
+North Korea fired a short-range ballistic missile off its east coast the early hours of Sunday, in a rare late-night, New Year's Day weapons test, the South Korean military said.
+The move came not even 24 hours after North Korea launched three ballistic missiles on Saturday, capping a year when the isolated country conducted an unprecedented number of missile tests.

-The short-range ballistic missile was fired around 2:50 a.m. local time (1750 GMT) from around the capital Pyongyang, South Korea's Joint Chiefs of Staff said.
-The missile flew for about 400 kilometres (249 miles) before landing in the sea, Yonhap news agency said, citing the military.
+The latest missile flew about 400 kilometres (249 miles)after being fired around 2:50 a.m. local time (1750 GMT) from the Ryongsong area of the capital Pyongyang, South Korea's Joint Chiefs of Staff (JCS) said.
+"We strongly condemn North Korea's series of missile tests which are grave provocations that hurt peace and stability of the Korean peninsula and the international community," the JCS said, urging Pyongyang to stop them immediately.

+Japan's coast guard said the missile reached an altitude of around 100 km and flew around 350 km before landing outside of Japan's exclusive economic zone.
+Japanese Defence Minister Yasukazu Hamada told reporters that Tokyo had protested to North Korea over the launch via diplomatic channels in Beijing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)